Gas crunch from cyberattack intensifies in nation's capital - WTMJ

-Gas shortages at the pumps are spreading from the South to the Mid-Atlantic states, where Virginia and the District of Columbia have become some of the hardest-hit areas following a cyberattack that forced a shutdown of the nation’s largest gasoline pipeline.
+Gas shortages at the pumps have spread from the South, all but emptying stations in Washington, D.C., following a ransomware cyberattack that forced a shutdown of the nation’s largest gasoline pipeline.
+Though the pipeline operator paid a ransom, restoring service was taking time.

+As Georgia-based Colonial Pipeline reported making “substantial progress” in restoring full service, two people briefed on the matter confirmed that the company had paid the criminals a ransom of about $5 million in cryptocurrency for the software decryption key required to unscramble their data network.
+The people spoke on condition they not be further identified because they were not authorized to divulge the information.
+Bloomberg first reported the payment.

+President Joe Biden, when asked by a reporter on Thursday if he had been briefed about the ransom payment, said “I have no comment on that.”

+Biden also said that his administration “will pursue a measure to disrupt their ability to operate.
+And our Justice Department has launched a new task force dedicated to prosecuting ransomware hackers to the full extent of the law.”

-The tracking service GasBuddy.com on Friday showed that 86% of gas stations were out of fuel in Washington, D.C., more than half were out in Virginia and 42% of Maryland stations were dry.
-More than 70% of stations were without gas in North Carolina, and more than half were tapped out in Georgia and South Carolina.
+The tracking service GasBuddy.com on Friday showed that 88% of gas stations were out of fuel in the nation’s capital, about half were out in Virginia and 42% of Maryland stations were dry.
+Nearly 70% of stations were without gas in North Carolina, and about half were tapped out in Georgia and South Carolina.

 A gas station owner in Virginia said panic buying is the problem.